ietf-wg-cellar/matroska-specification/cellar-tags/tags_iana.md

 an optional Reference to a document describing the Element ID.

 The Name corresponds to the value stored in the `TagName` element.
-The Name is written in all latin capital letters, numbers and the underscore character '_' as defined in (#tag-formatting).
+The Name is limited to Latin capital letters, numbers and the underscore character '_' as defined in (#tag-formatting).
 The Name must not start with the underscore character '_'.

 The Type corresponds to which element will be stored the tag value.